The Broncos scored their first 197.000 of the year in the road victory.

 The 2016 season saw Boise State compile an 18-2 record, giving the program their best winning percentage (.900) in school history.
 The Broncos finished the regular season a perfect 15-0, making them the only team in the country out of the 82 that occupy Divisions I, II and III to accomplish the feat in the 2016 season.

-The 197.325 team score in the tri-meet against Southern Utah and San Jose State on March 11, 2016 was the highest team score in program history.
+The 197.325 team score in the tri-meet against Southern Utah and San Jose State on March 11, 2016 was the second-highest team score in program history.
 The Broncos won the MRGC title for the second-straight year, and extended their undefeated record at home to four-straight years.

 2016 also saw three Broncos achieve All-America status – the most of such an honor in a single season in program history.
 Krystine Jacobsen was a first-team honoree on the uneven bars, and both Krentz and Sandra Collantes received second-team nods on floor.
 Jacobsen finished the regular season tied for first in the country on uneven bars with an RQS of 9.95, making her the first Bronco in program history to end the regular season ranked first in the country in any event.